abhinandan-0401/RAGStackXL/docs/COMPLETED_WORK.md

 ## Next Steps

-With the vector database layer and retrieval mechanisms complete, the system is ready for the next phase:

-1. **LLM Integration**: Integrate large language models for generation
+The implementation of these components forms a solid foundation for the RAG system.
+The next phases will focus on:

+1. Implementing the agent system for advanced autonomous capabilities
-2. **Agent System**: Build the agentic capabilities on top of the RAG foundation
+2. Developing the RAG pipeline orchestration layer
-3. **Evaluation Framework**: Create tools to evaluate RAG performance
-4. **UI and API**: Build user interfaces and API endpoints
+3. Building a comprehensive evaluation framework
+4. Adding persistent state management
+5. Creating a web API and demonstration UI